³Ô¹ÏÍø

 The work that ³Ô¹ÏÍø completed in 2023 to advance SDG 8.

-³Ô¹ÏÍø User Experience Design student Fatima Khan named Co-op Student of the Year
+³Ô¹ÏÍø User Experience Design student Chantal Vaillancourt named Co-op Student of the Year

-Fatima Khan, a fourth-year User Experience Design program student, was named ³Ô¹ÏÍø's 2022 Co-op Student of the Year after a 16-month term at the Ontario Digital Service, a division of the provincial government that works to improve online government services for Ontarians.
+Chantal Vaillancourt, a fourth-year User Experience Design student, has been named ³Ô¹ÏÍø’s Co-op Student of the Year after a 16-month term at Simplii Financial, a division of the Canadian Imperial Bank of Commerce (CIBC).

 Research Centres